viktorpantushev/Multivariate-Relevance-Vector-Machines-for-Tracking/README.md

  <br>

 My Steps:
 1. Use Canny Edges to extract Outlines of Hand-Poses.
 2. Make a hierarchy (tree ‘grid-based’ filter)
+3. Compare the hhistgraoms of the Canny Edges.

  <br>